gorhill/uBlock/README.md

 defining traits: lean, efficient and minimalist.

 Filters with the `$popup` option are ignored.
-At time of writing, I see 558 such filters in _EasyList.
+At time of writing, I see 558 such filters in _EasyList_.
 Chromium comes with a built-in popup blocker, which can be enabled in the settings.

 Filters with the `$elemhide` option are ignored.
 At time of writing, I see 50 such